Looking back over 2017 and it’s amazing how much we’ve packed into the year.

 With a total of 6,660 miles of towing this year, in 114 nights, at 26 different sites and £2,912 spent in site fees I think we’ve had an extremely good year.
 A year to look back on and remember fondly.
 I don’t think we’ve ever had as many holidays.

 The blog, we entered 2017 with just 45 blogs and 26,000 views and we are departing the year with 159 blogs and 157,000 views.
 So, if you’ve just stumbled across us we aren’t quite the novices we were this time last year but we are still learning.
 Please feel free to give us a like, a follow and maybe even a comment.

 The Book – we achieved a personal highlight on Christmas Day, the publication of our first paperback book.
 There is a very specific reason for this, my Mum, Mavis, is unlikely to ever join the internet revolution, and, as a result, has never read any of our blogs.
 We wanted to somehow print all the blogs for her and considered many expensive options before discovering self publication via Kindle/Amazon.
 With

-a little a lot of formatting, editing and a hastily painted front cover by ‘The Boss’ we had our very own book to gift to Mavis, for only £5.
+a little a lot of formatting and editing we had our very own book to gift to Mavis, for only £5.
 50 Days in Europe contains all the blogs from our European trip, we chose this as our book debut (Guinea Pig) as it would have a wider appeal beyond just Mavis, poor Mavis, who may be finding a few more books landing on her doormat, once we get round to publishing the other blogs.
-“Boss, get your paintbrushes ready”.

 2018?
 What’s in store for us next year?
 You’ll just have to wait and see…